tsung1029/osiris-code.github.io/documentation/run.md

 ## Launching a simulation

-OSIRIS simulations are set up using an input file (also referred to as input deck throughout the documentation) with a specific format described [here](missing).
-Assuming you have an OSIRIS binary named `osiris` and an input file named `input_file` in the currend directory, you can launch a (serial) OSIRIS simulation by doing:
+OSIRIS simulations are set up using an input file (also referred to as an input deck throughout the documentation) with a specific format described [here](missing).
+Assuming you have an OSIRIS binary named `osiris` and an input file named `input_file` in the current directory, you can launch a (serial) OSIRIS simulation by doing:

 ```bash
 $ ./osiris input_file